Media studies

 Overview

 Are you fascinated by the way the media shape our world?
 Do you want to learn to craft focused, compelling, message-driven content that cuts through the noise and reaches your intended audience?
-At St. Norbert College, our media studies concentrations within the communication and media studies major provide a solid background in communication research and analysis, targeting audiences and evaluating your results.
+At St. Norbert College, our media studies major provides a solid background in communication research and analysis, targeting audiences and evaluating your results.
 You’ll learn how to tell stories that are compelling and human, and think critically about how those messages shape our world.

 Credential Type